FOREX-Yen at 10-day high vs dlr as BOJ offers little on more easing

 * BOJ Governor Kuroda sees no immediate need to ease policy

-* Euro supported by wait-and-watch stance by ECB policymakers (adds fresh comments, details)
+* Euro supported by wait-and-watch stance by ECB policymakers (adds comments, details)

 By Anirban Nag